Laura Eisenstein: Research and career

-Eisenstein was born in New York and received her A.B. in Physics from Barnard College (1963) and her A.M. in Physics from Columbia University (1964).
-She would go on to receive her Ph.D. in Physics from Harvard University (1969).
-Upon graduation in 1969, Eisenstein joined the faculty of the Department of Physics the University of Illinois where she was a member of the high-energy physics group.
+Eisenstein was born in New York and received her A.B. in physics from Barnard College (1963) and her A.M. in physics from Columbia University (1964).
+She would go on to receive her Ph.D. in physics from Harvard University (1969).
+Upon graduation in 1969, Eisenstein joined the faculty of the department of physics at the University of Illinois, where she was a member of the high-energy physics group.
 Although her doctorate and independent research career was situated in the field of experimental high-energy physics, around 1972 Eisenstein would begin her transition into the field of biophysics.
 She was particularly captivated by opportunities associated with the study of protein and biomolecular dynamics and most especially photocycles thereof.

 Eisenstein's career shift into biophysics and the spectroscopy of biomolecules would largely be facilitated by the collaborations she would instigate in the 1970s and thereafter.
-She more formally began her career shift in 1973 with a one-year appointment as a NATO postdoctoral fellow at the Institut de Biologie, Physico-Chimique in Paris where she worked with Pierre Douzou.
+She more formally began her career shift in 1973 with a one-year appointment as a NATO postdoctoral fellow at the Institut de biologie physico-chimique in Paris, where she worked with Pierre Douzou.
 Upon her return to the faculty at University of Illinois she would initiate collaborations with faculty at the University of Illinois in biochemistry and physics, including Clyde Gunsalus and Hans Frauenfelder.
 Through these collaborations she would continue her temperature dependent studies of protein dynamics.
 An important extension of her work in temperature-dependent spectroscopy of biomolecules would be the study of protein motion and the key realization that quantum mechanical tunneling can be successfully investigated even in complex and seemingly disordered experimental systems like proteins.

 Despite her shift of research area, Eisenstein would successfully go on to become a permanent member of the Physics faculty at the University of Illinois in 1980.
 Her independent research team would largely focus on the study of photocycles through the two experimental systems, bacteriorhodopsin and rhodopsin.
 This effort would engage and foster collaborations with scientists including Tom Ebrey, Koiji Nakanishi, Julian Sturtevant, alongside members of the Biophysics Institute at the Hungarian Academy of Sciences.

 Eisenstein was widely considered an outstanding young biophysicist in her field.
 The year of her death, Eisenstein was elected a Fellow of the American Chemical Society by the Division of Biophysical Physics for her scientific discoveries and in recognition of her status as a rising star in the field.
 The APS Fellowship Program is a distinct honor within the society and for members of the physics community at-large which is awarded annually awarded to no more than 0.5% of the society's membership for the individual's "exceptional contributions to the physics enterprise".